-IMPORTANT: COVID-19 and future design and delivery of SBE training
+IMPORTANT: COVID-19 and future design and delivery of training using simulation and immersive technologies

 HEE TEL has developed some important guidance regarding the implications of COVID-19 for SBE.
 A document describing practical tools and techniques to ensure appropriate risk management for learners, educators and support staff is now also available.
 It includes good/best practice exemplars nationally to help maintain the provision of SBE in a safe manner, and suggests adopting more blended approaches to remote and face-to-face learning – exploring the use of the Learning Hub as a repository for sharing resources.